sumelms/frontend/README.md

 ## Contributing

 Thank you for considering contributing to the project.
-In order to ensure that the Sumé LMS community is welcome to all make sure to read our [Contributor Guideline](https://www.sumelms.com/docs/contributing).
+In order to ensure that the Sumé LMS community is welcome to all make sure to read our [Contributor Guideline](https://www.sumelms.com/docs/ontributing).

+## Code of Conduct

+@TODO

 ## Team

-TODO
+@TODO

 ## Support

-TODO
+@TODO

 ## License